 Kilimo Timilifu (KT) is registered in Tanzania as a non-profit, grass roots organization that works directly with small scale farmers.
 KT is located in the village of Mchinga Mbili, in the Lindi region of Tanzania.
 This is within the lowest rainfall area along the entire Tanzanian coast line.
-Coastal farmlands are some of the worst farm lands in Tanzania due to low rainfall, high acid, and the erosion of topsoil.
+Coastal farmlands are some of the worst farm lands in Tanzania due to low rainfall, high acid, and significant erosion of topsoil.
 This location is strategic in that it needs the most help.
-We are training small scale farmers to be successful, even with less than ideal soil.
+We are training small scale farmers to be successful, even in these less than ideal conditions.

 KT is both a non-profit business and a farmer training center.
-The growing business will eventually support itself and the farmer training center.
-It is our goal to be operationally self-funded through the business by 2020.
+The growing business will soon support itself and the farmer training center.
+It is our goal to be operationally self-funded through the business by 2022.

 KT’s business has two overlapping focuses.
 One is to be a functional business with some profits that are in turn reinvested into the farmer training center.
 The other focus is to provide good crop markets and crop value additions to the local small scale farmers, the surrounding communities as far and wide as we can reach, and for those in the internship program.

 KT’s farming training is also twofold.
-First is our Extension Programs, whereby KT is working with the local communities, providing small scale farmer training, crop yield increase, better farming practices, crop value addition (processing crops to get the greatest potential out of the market) and community wide marketing strategies.
-This is scalable to more surrounding villages as we grow.
-Second is our internship program, whereby KT invites small scale farmers from any were in Tanzania to live for one farming season on our farm.
-They farm a portion of KT’s farm land.
+First is our Community Engagement Programs, whereby KT is working with the local communities, providing small scale farmer training, crop yield increase, better farming practices, crop value addition (processing crops to get the greatest potential out of the market) and community wide marketing strategies.
+This is scale-able to more surrounding villages as we grow.
+Second is our Internship Program, whereby KT invites small scale farmers from any were in Tanzania to live for a one farming season on our farm.
+They are given a portion of land to manage in dry land farming, a coop to manage poultry farming, a vegetable plot to learn year-round vegetable farming, and a bunch of entrepreneurial skills (tailoring, soap and batik making, etc.).
 They are trained both in the field and in the classroom in small scale farming for profit.
 Their crops are sold through KT’s crop marketing strategy.
 The profit from these sales covers the intern’s cost of the training program as well as profit which the interns are able to keep.
 Successful completion of the internship program earns a certificate as Conservation Agricultural Trainer.
 This empowers them to change their own life as well as the lives of those at home.
 And since our training program is in one of the worse farming locations in Tanzania, success will come even easier once the intern returns home or moves on.

 On going goals